Recovering the Lost World,

 La Venta became a primary ceremonial center after 747 BC, and certainly a likely founding date for La Venta, as a ceremonial center, would be 747 BC.
 The site was selected to have alignments for April 19, 1492 BC but also for February 28th, 747 BC.
 The alignments were conformed to an axial inclination of 30 degrees.

-There would have been five opportunities to carve a head representing Mars and prevent disasters after 747 BC, if the date of 747 BC is included.
-Certainly Mars was prevented, through whatever ceremonies, from becoming "the God of hell" (as the "Chilam Balam" calls the attempts by Mars at ending creation).
 Either four (or five) heads might have been carved before Bolon-ti-ku, Jupiter, called it off in 685 BC.
 Four heads have been found at La Venta.
-Five "elaborate tombs" have been found at the site, and five large caches of serpentine blocks.
-(The tombs will be reflected in the five houses used by the Gods of the underworld to keep the "Popol Vuh" twins Hunahpu and Xbalanque, overnight, in attempts to kill them.)
+But five "elaborate tombs" have been found at the site, and five large caches of serpentine blocks.
+(The tombs will be reflected in the five houses used by the Gods of the underworld to keep the Popol Vuh twins, Hunahpu and Xbalanque, overnight, in attempts to kill them.)

-When the inclination of the Earth's axis changed to 23.5 degrees after 685 BC, La Venta was remodeled (or the first monumental construction was started), aligning the long axis of the site to be at a right angle to the new horizon location for the date of February 28, 747 BC.
+When the inclination of the Earth's axis changed to 23.5 degrees after 685 BC, La Venta was remodeled (and the first monumental construction was started), aligning the long axis of the site to be at a right angle to the new horizon location for the date of February 28, 747 BC.
 The zenithal Sun still set in the volcano San Martin Tuxtla.
-The giant heads and the "number 9 Jaguar" mosaics, all of which were created after 747 BC, were retained or relocated.
+The giant heads and the "number 9 Jaguar" mosaics, all of which were likely created after 747 BC, were retained or relocated.

-After having prevented the ending of creation in the era after 747 BC, and no doubt continuing with other functions for an additional 200 or 300 years, the religious utility of La Venta eventually also came to an end.
-The 'may' came to an end.
+After having prevented the ending of creation in the era after 747 BC, and no doubt continuing with other functions for an additional 300 years, the religious utility of La Venta eventually also came to an end.
+The "may" came to an end.
 There was no reason to carve additional stone heads.
 The shamans knew, too, that the site was not aligned with what was now considered the newest location of the end of the previous creation.
 There were no alignments to the dates of 685 BC at La Venta.

 The Third Conquest